toammann/OpenEMS_MultiTermDebyeExperiments/Readme.md

-Hello,
+# Experiments with openEMS and Multi-Term-Debye/Djordjevic-Sarkar Models

 in the last weeks I took a closer look at substrate losses.
 More specifically the Debye and Djordjevic-Sarkar [1] models.
 I think this is a good point to share the results I have so far.

 The Djordjevic-Sarkar model was suggested by @biergazi in the context of my [Microstrip to SMA transition model](https://github.com/thliebig/openEMS-Project/discussions/88). @VolkerMuehlhaus has opened a discussion thread for [wideband dielectric models](https://github.com/thliebig/openEMS-Project/discussions/99) where he published some simulations in Sonnet for comparison to openEMS.

 The Djordjevic-Sarkar was originally developed for FR4-type materials based on measured data.
-The idea is to have epsilon'' (imaginary part) approximately constant between two corner frequencies $\omega_1$ = 10^m1 (lower limit) and  $\omega_2$  = 10^m2 (upper limit).
+The idea is to have epsilon'' (imaginary part) approximately constant between two corner frequencies $\omega_1 = 10^{m_1}$ (lower limit) and  $\omega_2  = 10^{m_2}$ (upper limit).
 With this assumption it is possible to create a wide band model with only one epsilonR, tand pair at a single frequency.
 The model is implemented in several commercial simulators (CST, HFSS, Simberian).
 According to multiple sources this model works well for materials with an almost constant loss tangent (very common for PCB materials).
 The Djordjevic model is roughly speaking a Debye model with an infinite number of terms, but it can be approximated by a finite number of poles.
 With some math it is possible to solve for the unknowns by choosing an appropriate number of Terms.
 In a second step the Debye model can be (approximately) converted into the openEMS Lorentz model as defined in openEMS

 ## Motivation